ludavid15/notes/dynamics/_posts/2021-06-23-astrodynamics.md

 For short transfers, low thrust trajectories result in a much higher time of flight, but as the transfer distance increases, EP transfer times become better than traditional impulsive options, due to a higher achieved maximum velocity from long periods of sustained thrust.

+### Lagrange Points

+A lagrange point is a stable orbit position where the gravitional pull and centrifugal force from two other bodies is at an equilibrium.
+In a three-body system, there are 5 lagrange points.